townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 clearpart --all --drives=sda
 {% endhighlight %}

-Since we want the machine to automatically finish the installation, we will have to tell it to reboot after completed installation:
+Since we want the machine to automatically reboot after completed installation, we'll have to tell it to do that:

 {% highlight bash %}
-# Reboot after installation?
+# Reboot after installation
 reboot
 {% endhighlight %}

-It's possible that we won't know how to access the machine remotely after the installation if we don't specify e.g. a static IP address.
+It's possible that we won't know how to access the machine remotely after the installation finished if we don't specify e.g. a static IP address.
 Here's how we could do that:

 {% highlight bash %}
 # Network information